aws-cloudformation/cfn-lint/README.md

 validate those values but the promise is to not fail if we can't understand or translate all the things that could be going on.

+#### Serverless Application Model
+The Serverless Application Model (SAM) is supported by the linter.
+The template is transformed using AWS SAM (https://github.com/awslabs/serverless-application-model) before the linter processes the template.

 ## Install
 ### Command line
 From a command prompt run `python setup.py clean --all` then `python setup.py install`